 There is a range of treatment options for gynecomastia.
 Medication is sometimes considered an option.
 However, the enlarged tissue may become scarred, making medication useless.
 However, if these methods do not work, you may wish to have a surgical male breast reduction.

-RELATED: How to get rid of Gynecomastia without surgery?
+RELATED: How can you get rid of Gynecomastia without surgery?

 The most common method for male breast reduction involves a method of liposuction known as PAL lipo.
 This is an advanced liposuction method that is far safer than older, traditional methods.